 The Centre for clinical research (CCR) was established in 1985 as a clinical trials unit to support development of drugs and vaccines aimed at tackling priority disease conditions in the country.
 It has grown over time and established linkages with key institutions and partners notably the United States Medical Research Unit (USAMRU) , Drugs for Neglected Diseases Initiative (DNDi), where KEMRI is a founding member, the University of Washington, Foundation for Innovative New Diagnostics (FIND) , University of Texas Medical Branch (UTMB).The centre scientists have undertaken numerous clinical trials initially these were for the treatment of leishmaniasis (kala azar) in children.
 During this inception years, CCR was a must visit site for the university of Nairobi Medical students to understand the value of research in drug development and the appropriate treatment of patients

 To improve human health and quality of life through research, capacity building and service delivery

 To be a globally recognized Centre of excellence in human health research.

-- Provide a platform for clinical trials (drug safety and efficacy) in neglected, communicable and non-communicable diseases.
+- provide platform for clinical trials (drug safety and efficacy) in neglected, communicable and non-communicable diseases

-- Provide a conducive environment for patient/participant monitoring, support and safety
+- Provide a conducive environment for patient/participant, monitoring, support and safety